RomaKataria/CapstoneP5/README.md

-In this project you will apply the skills and knowledge which were developed throughout the Cloud DevOps Nanodegree program.
-These include:
+In this project you will apply the skills and knowledge which were developed throughout the Cloud DevOps Nanodegree program.These include:

 Working in AWS
 Using Jenkins or Circle CI to implement Continuous Integration and Continuous Deployment